-When you register your business name as a domain name, you secure an internet address (website URL) for customers to visit.
+When you register a domain name that is the same as your business name, you secure an internet address (website URL) for customers to visit.
 This does not prevent others from using your business or domain name as a trade mark.

 For example, Ben's business, Threads & Treads, sells t-shirts and sneakers.
 He registers the domain name: www.threadsandtreads.com.
 To prevent others from using his business and domain name as a trade mark, Ben needs to apply for registration.
-Obtaining a registered trade mark would allow Ben to prevent others using his business name and domain name or something similar for similar products.
+Obtaining a registered trade mark would provide Ben with a legal mechanism to prevent others using his business name and domain name, or something similar for similar products.